Boundary Discontinuity Designs: Theory and Practice: Pooling-Based Methods

 Although specifications \eqref{eq: reg-Pooling-D} and \eqref{eq: reg-Pooling-D-SFE} aim to mimic the univariate RD design, they differ from best practices in an important respect.
 In the RD design, the recommended specification is a polynomial fit of the outcome on an intercept, the treatment assignment indicator, a polynomial expansion of the score, and the interaction between this expansion and the treatment assignment indicator.
 The latter interaction is crucial to allow the polynomial fit for control units to be different from the polynomial fit for treated units.
 None of the specifications discussed so far allow for this flexibility, potentially introducing a larger misspecification bias.

 The most flexible specification based on $D_i$ takes the form:

 where the estimated coefficient of interest continues to be the one accompanying $T_i$.
-In practice, specification \eqref{eq: reg-Pooling-D-SFE-INTER} is often implemented with $p=1$ and, depending on whether standard software for RD design analysis is used, the specification may employ a non-uniform weighting kernel (e.g., a triangular kernel that down-weights observations as their distance from the boundary increases).
-Putting aside the inclusion of boundary-segment fixed effects, Figure \ref{fig:Pooling-polyreg-p1} illustrates the importance of including the interaction term $T_i\cdot\br_p(D_i)$ in the treatment effect estimation, as in specification \eqref{eq: reg-Pooling-D-SFE-INTER}.
+In practice, specification \eqref{eq: reg-Pooling-D-SFE-INTER} is often implemented with $p=1$ and, depending on whether standard software for RD design analysis is used, may employ a non-uniform weighting kernel (e.g., a triangular kernel that down-weights observations as their distance from the boundary increases).
+Putting aside the inclusion of boundary-segment fixed effects, Figure \ref{fig:Pooling-polyreg-p1} illustrates the importance of including the interaction term $T_i\cdot\br_p(D_i)$.
 Comparing Figures \ref{fig:Pooling-polyreg-noint-p1} and \ref{fig:Pooling-polyreg-p1} shows that the two approaches can lead to different local approximations, with specifications \eqref{eq: reg-Pooling-DIM} through \eqref{eq: reg-Pooling-D-SFE} potentially exhibiting a larger bias than specification \eqref{eq: reg-Pooling-D-SFE-INTER}.